tjmcginnis/CS362-004-W2018/projects/mcginnit/README.md

-My name is Tyler McGinnis, mcginnit
+This is my assignment-1 submission!